Clean & Prosperous Washington

 Isaac Kastama – Lobbying

-Isaac is the Managing Partner of Water Street Public Affairs LLC, a public affairs firm representing diverse clients in energy, and business.
+Isaac is the Managing Partner of Water Street Public Affairs LLC, a public affairs firm representing diverse clients in energy and business.
 Isaac has built effective coalitions of regulated industries and environmental interests and has over ten years of experience representing clients in Washington.
-He had deep involvement in the legislative process to enact the 100% Clean Electricity Standard, Clean Fuel Standard, and Climate Commitment Act.
-Isaac holds a B.A. in Public Policy Analysis from Pomona College and is a graduate of the University of Washington, Michael G. Foster School of Business Executive Leadership Development Program.
+He had deep involvement in the legislative process to enact the 100% Clean Electricity Standard, Clean Fuel Standard, and Climate Commitment Act and continues to engage in policy implementation.
+Isaac leads advocacy efforts as a Clean & Prosperous Washington team member.

 Dominic Canterbury – Operations